 Trip.com, the parrent company of Skyscanner is another must-have app for travellers.
 We use it to book hotels, flights, and even train tickets.
 It offers an English interface, which makes it very user-friendly, and often provides better rates than other services.

-It’s our go-to for planning the logistics of our trips within China espcially since this is their home market.
-This app will be key when booking accomodation and travel (especially high speed trains) but more importantly attractions.
+It’s our go-to for planning the logistics of our trips within China especially since this is their home market.
+This app will be key when booking accommodation and travel (especially high speed trains) but more importantly attractions.

 6.2.
 Klook